 And of course, this being T3, how your gym bag looks is an important factor to consider.
 After all, who feels inspired to head out and hit the gym for an hour if the kit bag staring back at you is a tatty, smelly mess?

 Speaking of which, the material of your bag is important if you intend to carry wet swimming trunks and a damp towel home each evening.
-Waterproof rubber or neoprene are good for the swimming gear and shower stuff, but the inferior airflow of these bags mean they can start to smell if not aired out properly.
+Waterproof rubber or neoprene is good for the swimming gear and shower stuff, but the inferior airflow of these bags means they can start to smell if not aired out properly.